David Serrano-Lozano

 Hola!
 I am David Serrano-Lozano (see Fig. 1).

-I am a PhD Student at the Computer Vision Center, Universitat Autònoma de Barcelona (UAB), based in Barcelona, Spain.
+I am a PhD Student at the Computer Vision Center, Universitat Autònoma de Barcelona (UAB), Spain.
 I am advised by Prof. Javier Vazquez-Corral and Dr. Luis Herranz.
+My research interests lie at the intersection of low-level computer vision, generative models and computational photography.
+In particular, I focused on developing models that are more controllable and interpretable.
+You can find all my publications in the Publications section or on my G. Scholar.